khtdr/treeify-paths/README.md

 ### Use Cases

-Converting a list of file names into a nest UL/LI tree.
+Useful when converting a list of file names into a nested UL/LI tree.
 Nice for site maps, etc.

 ## Installation:

-Or install it with NPM if you are using it:
+Install it with NPM:
 ```bash
 npm install --save github:khtdr/filesToTree#v1.0.0
 ```
+This package is not listed in the NPM registery, yet.
+The command aboves installs from this repository.

 ```javascript
 import filesToTree from 'filesToTree';
 ```